derharry/svelte-zeeltephp/README.md

    npm run dev
    ```
    Open `http://localhost:5173/myZPproject` to check if your app is working.
-   <br>If you encounter issues, check the CLI output for 🐘 ZeeltePHP and ensure the required paths hve been created.
+   <br>If you encounter issues, check the CLI output for 🐘 ZeeltePHP and ensure the required paths have been created.

 5. **Demo & Debug (Optional)**
    Copy `/zpdemo/` into `/src/routes/` and verify it runs in development mode.
-   <br>Green lights and receiving responses?
+   <br>Green icons and receiving responses?
 Have fun `SveltePHP'ing`.

 6. **Configure for Build**
    Update `svelte.config.js` to use `.env` variables: